 Entrance fee and opening times

 Although access to the Palace is free for Thai people as a foreigner you need to pay 500 baht (15 USD) per person for a ticket which includes entrance to the Wat Phra Kaew and the Queen Sirikit Museum of Textile as well.
 It might seem a little expensive but trust me, the architecture of this place is simply stunning and seeing it with your own eyes is worth every penny.
+That’s also why this is easily one of the best places to go in Bengkok.

 The Grand Palace is open between 8.30am – 3.30pm and since it gets crazy crowded during the day I strongly advise you to schedule your visit around the opening time.
 I don’t want to give you false hope as you won’t find empty grounds early in the morning either.
 But being there for opening time will not only save you from the massive crowd but from the scorching midday heat as well.

+And while this is one of the many fun things to do in Bangkok.
+Please be cautious.
 If anyone approaches you saying the Grand Palace is closed, simply do not believe them and walk away.
 It’s one of the biggest tourist scams in Bangkok, even tuktuk or taxi drivers sometimes try to steer tourists to another places like gem or tailor shops where they get a commission if you buy something.
 It can actually happen anywhere in Bangkok, not just at the Grand Palace so always keep your eyes open and see it for yourself if a place is really closed or not.

 Be aware that the dress code is very strict and if you are not dressed appropriately you won’t be allowed to enter the palace.
 You need to cover both your knees and shoulders and you can’t wear any tight clothes such as jeans or bike pants.
+So definitely be aware of his before you visit.
+Otherwise, you migbt miss out on one of the many fun things to do in Bangkok.

 As a woman, it’s best to wear a long-sleeved, loose-fitting maxi dress that covers your entire body.
 I’ve heard some people complaining that they were not allowed to enter wearing flip-flops or sandals but personally I didn’t have any problem with my sandals.
 That being said, it’s worth to have a pair of socks or sneakers inside your bag, just in case.